scds/text-analysis-2/key.md

 <hr />

+### **4.4.** Import Matplotlib

-**4.4.** As with `collections` module, we will import Matplotlib with our other import statements at the beginning of the script:
+As with `collections` module, we will import Matplotlib with our other import statements at the beginning of the script:

 ```
 # Import matplotlib.pyplot to create bar graph